haeusser/learning_by_association/README.md

 The core functions are implemented in `semisup/backend.py`.
 The files `train.py` and `eval.py` demonstrate how to use them.
 A quick example is contained in `mnist_train_eval.py`.

-In order to reproduce the results from the paper, please use the architectures and pipelines from the `{stl10,svhn,synth}_tools.py`.
-They are loaded automatically by setting the flag `package` in `{train,eval}.py` accordingly.
+In order to reproduce the results from the paper, please use the architectures and pipelines from the `tools/{stl10,svhn,synth}.py`.
+They are loaded automatically by setting the flag `[target_]dataset` in `{train,eval}.py` accordingly.

 Before you get started, please make sure to add the following to your `~/.bashrc`:
 ```